Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Post-it Model.md

 ***

 - Pointers to objects similar to putting a postit on an object
-- If post-it attched to obj, you can reach it
+- If post-it attached to obj, you can reach it

 ![500][SCR-20230301-kkt.png]